SamhitaVasu/CALMFoundation/Chapter_Constitution.md

 ##### Chapter Teacher Advisor - Selected on founding
 * Term: Unlimited
 * Job: Enforces school’s rules and regulations along with TED-Ed rules and regulations
-2. Chapter President - Elected by Chapter
+##### Chapter President - Elected by Chapter
 * Term: One Year, Cannot serve for two consecutive terms
-Jobs: Enforces C.A.L.M.’s bylaws, Runs assigned C.A.L.M.
-Chapter, Establishes specific bylaws for Chapter when necessary Chapter Vice President of Entrepreneurship - Elected by Chapter
+* Job: Enforces C.A.L.M.’s bylaws, Runs assigned C.A.L.M.
+Chapter, Establishes specific bylaws for Chapter when necessary
+##### Chapter Vice President of Entrepreneurship - Elected by Chapter
-Term: One Year, Cannot serve for two consecutive terms
+* Term: One Year, Cannot serve for two consecutive terms
-Job: Runs Weekly Meetings along with VP of TED-Ed Chapter Vice President of TED-Ed - Elected by Chapter
+* Job: Runs Weekly Meetings along with VP of TED-Ed
+##### Chapter Vice President of TED-Ed - Elected by Chapter
-Term: One Year, Cannot serve for two consecutive terms
+* Term: One Year, Cannot serve for two consecutive terms
-Job: Runs Weekly Meetings along with VP of Entrepreneurship Chapter Vice President of Applications and Gaming - Elected by Chapter
+* Job: Runs Weekly Meetings along with VP of Entrepreneurship
+##### Chapter Vice President of Applications and Gaming - Elected by Chapter
-Term: One Year, Cannot serve for two consecutive terms
+* Term: One Year, Cannot serve for two consecutive terms
-Job: (Before inception of VR League) Helps Chairperson design VR League, (After VR League inception) Runs Chapter’s division of the C.A.L.M.
+* Job: (Before inception of VR League) Helps Chairperson design VR League, (After VR League inception) Runs Chapter’s division of the C.A.L.M.
 VR League, Expected to encourage the design and execution of new app ideas that further C.A.L.M.’s cause

 ## Article V: Other Information
 ### Article V.I: Meetings